Timework/battleship/readme.md

 Readme

 This is a battleship game where you can play against a computer AI with 4 difficulties available.
+This was developed using TDD.

 Rules